+Palm oil is a common ingredient in many packaged foods, from better-for-you nutrition bars and heart-healthy spreads to indulgent cookies and candies.
 Palm oil is the most widely consumed vegetable oil on the planet!
 About 2.3 billion people around the world currently depend on palm oil as an important part of their food supply.

 But here in the U.S., most of us are just learning to appreciate palm oil for its health, culinary and environmental benefits.

 Loaded with vitamin E tocotrienols and other phytonutrients

 Ideal for cooking

 Palm oil comes from the fruit of a special species of palm tree grown near the equator.
 Oil palm plantations are incredibly high yielding and also provide an environment where native animals can thrive.